LuiseFreese/blog/bookings-cortana-findtime.md

 * Microsoft 365 Business Premium
 * Microsoft 365 Business Standard
 * A3
-* A5,
+* A5
 * E3
 * E5

 licenses and you will need Outlook on the web or Outlook mobile have enabled, which requires your mailbox to be in Exchange Online.
 The bookings calendar will create a new calendar in Exchange Online as well as a related entry in Azure Active Directory.
 You can add scheduling policies and define timeincrements to be able to book, lead time upfront of a meeting and if you need to have time in between of meetings.

 I added a link to my bookings page to my Outlook signature and told my For me, this means that I just added a link to my bookings page into my Outlok signature and told my customers about it.
 Whenever a new customer-to-be or a someone from community wants to schedule a meeting, I reply with this link and bookings does the rest for me.
 It reflects my availability and I can exclude times from it as well.
 The beeauty of it is, that I do not need to send emails back and forth about scheduling a meeting anymore.
 This makes scheduling fast and effortless and looks very professional as well.
+[Find more information here](https://www.microsoft.com/en-us/microsoft-365/business/scheduling-and-booking-app).

 ## Use Cortana to schedule time for Weekly meetings, focus time, breaks and catching up with messages